 The Queensland Government maintains strong partnerships with national and international organisations, as countries work together to reduce pollution and adopt low carbon alternatives on a global scale.

 In 2017, the Queensland Government signed the international Under2 MOU joining a coalition of subnational governments leading by example to address climate change.

-The coalition brings together over 220 governments, who represent over 1.3 billion people and 43% of the global economy.
+The coalition brings together over 270 governments representing 1.75 billion people and 50% of the global economy.
 It is a global community of state and regional governments committed to ambitious climate action in line with the Paris Agreement.

 It records those regional and local governments that have accepted the shared goal of:

 - limiting warming to below 2° Celsius with efforts to reach 1.5°C.

 - Over 40 states and regions have committed to reach net zero emissions by 2050 or earlier.
 This is essential to limit global temperature rise.

 Queensland’s membership under the Under2 MoU was invalidated due to requirements under a Federal Foreign Arrangements Scheme at the end of 2021.
 Queensland is currently in the process of re-joining the Under2 MoU.